Elleined/go-social-media-api/README.md

       - must have a logged in user
       - post id is required
       - new content is required
-      - checks if post has the comment
-      - checks if logged in user is the author of the comment
+      - checks if logged in user is the author of the comment (only checks for affected rows)
    - updateAttachment
       - must have a logged in user
       - post id is required
       - new attachment is required
-      - checks if post has the comment
-      - checks if logged in user is the author of the comment
+      - checks if logged in user is the author of the comment (only checks for affected rows)
    - deleteById
       - must have a logged in user
       - post id is required
       - comment id is required
-      - checks if post has the comment
-      - checks if logged in user the author of the comment
+      - checks if logged in user the author of the comment (only checks for affected rows)
 ## Emoji
    - save
      - must have a logged in user